sumbalzehra88/sumbalzehra88/README.md

 I build at the intersection of **machine learning, embedded systems, and intelligent technology**.

-My work focuses on taking concepts from machine learning and computer systems and turning them into practical, real-world solutions — from safety systems and autonomous technologies to research tools and intelligent applications.
+My work focuses on taking concepts from machine learning and computer systems and turning them into practical, real-world solutions — from safety systems and intelligent applications to research tools and embedded technologies.

 Currently exploring: